evarvak/education_and_healthcare/README.md

      - "access to healthcare" features (e.g. children's current healthcare coverage, how often the child is allowed to see providers, etc),
      - health-related features (e.g. depression, children's general health),
 - Target variable:
      - "days missed in school".
+We convert days_missed into a categorical variable: 0 means 0-6 days missed, 1 means 7+ days missed.

 ## Data wrangling
 Our dataset is a high-dimensional dataset with 29433 rows and 448 columns (448 features).
 Feature selection is a [crucial](https://hex.tech/use-cases/feature-selection/#:~:text=Feature%20selection%20simplifies%20models%20by,to%20stakeholders%20or%20regulatory%20bodies.) step for our model as it reduces overfitting, improves accuracy, reduces computational costs, and aids interpretability.